 Dr Jeya Wilson

 Dr Jeya Wilson was appointed in 2018, bringing a wealth of experience in international development and governance.
 Along with her NED role at ASI, she is on the board of the Africa Initiative for Governance, the start-up where she was founding CEO, with a mission to develop future public sector leaders in Africa.
-Jeya is Vice-Chair of the board of Fairtrade International; Chair of the Independent Expert Oversight Advisory Committee of the World Health Organisation; and independent governor of Northumbria University.
-She previously served on the International Labour Organisation’s Independent Oversight Advisory Committee, and the Global Fund’s Audit and Ethics committee.
+She is also an independent Governor of Northumbria University, and serves on the Oxford Union’s Audit Committee.
+Jeya has been Chair of the World Health Organisation’s Independent Expert Oversight Advisory Committee, Vice-Chair of the Board and Governance Committee of Fairtrade International, and has served on the International Labour Organisation’s Independent Oversight Advisory Committee, and the Global Fund’s Audit and Ethics committee.

-Among a wide range of executive positions, Jeya was CEO of Africa’s largest chamber of commerce and industry in Durban, Director for Business Partnerships at UNDP, CEO of the World Heart Federation, Executive Director of the International MBA of the University of Geneva, and New Zealand Honorary Consul in South Africa.
+Among a wide range of executive positions, Jeya was CEO of Africa’s largest chamber of commerce and industry in Durban, Director for Business Partnerships at UNDP, New York, CEO of the World Heart Federation, and Adjunct Professor and Executive Director of the International MBA of the University of Geneva.
+She was New Zealand Honorary Consul in South Africa.

 She has a doctorate in international relations from Oxford where she was President of the Oxford Union.
-She holds a Financial Times Non-Executive Director Diploma, and a Certificate in International Enterprise Risk Management.
+She holds the Financial Times Non-Executive Director Post-Graduate Diploma, the Certificate in International Enterprise Risk Management, and Certificate in Digital and Cybersecurity Management.
+She has lived in Germany, Nigeria, New Zealand, Samoa, Sri Lanka, South Africa, UK and USA and currently resides in Switzerland.
 In her younger days she rode a 750cc Dunstall Honda, and was an occasional soap actress.